Lapertaja/Vehiclegear/README.md

   - Trunk opens before equipping
   - Equipping starts only after the trunk is open
   - Recognizes if trunk was already open (does not close it)
+  - Player is turned towards the trunk before gear is equipped
   - Progress animations and UI feedback

 ---